DaudIbrahim/dsa-js/docs/doc.md

       - **Completeness**: BFS is complete, meaning it will find a target node if it exists, provided the graph is connected.

     - **Depth-First Search (DFS)**: DFS explores as far as possible along a branch before backtracking.
 It can be implemented using recursion or a stack data structure.
-DFS is often used for tasks like checking if a path exists between two nodes or for topological sorting.
+DFS is often used for tasks like checking if a path exists between two nodes or for topological sorting. **Depth-First preserves the shape of the traversal**

       - **Exploration Strategy**: DFS explores a graph by following a single branch as deeply as possible before backtracking.
 It explores one branch entirely before moving on to the next sibling branch.